cms-opendata-workshop/workshop2022-lesson-physics-objects/_episodes/03-muons.md

 >## Hands-on: adding muon IDs
 >
 >Using the documentation on the TWiki page and the `MuonAnalyzer.cc`:
-> * 1.
-Write the expression that get the access to the Loose, Medium, Tight, Soft and HightPt muons.
+> * Write the expression that get the access to the Loose, Medium, Tight, Soft and HightPt muons.
-> * 2.
-Using c++ language, write the expression of the vector variable declaration to implement as if we would like to record the dxz error.
+> * Using c++ language, write the expression of the vector variable declaration to implement as if we would like to record the dxz error.
-> * 3.
-What is implemented to get the 3D impact parameter?
+> * What is implemented to get the 3D impact parameter?
-> * 4.
-In the muon isolation code, we have this line:
+> * In the muon isolation code, we have this line:
 >~~~
->muon_pfreliso04all.push_back((iso04.sumChargedHadronPt + iso04.sumNeutralHadronEt + iso04.sumPhotonEt)/mu.pt());
+> muon_pfreliso04all.push_back((iso04.sumChargedHadronPt + iso04.sumNeutralHadronEt + iso04.sumPhotonEt)/mu.pt());
 >~~~
 >{: .language-cpp}
-> What do you think is doing?
+> what do you think is doing?
-> * 5.
-Add the pass/fail information about the HighPt Tracker Muon identification working point.
+> * Add the pass/fail information about the HighPt Tracker Muon identification working point.
 >
 >> ## Solution:
->> 1. We need to look into the declaration of the variables mentioned:
+>> We need to look into the declaration of the variables mentioned:
 >>~~~
 >> std::vector<int> muon_isLoose;
 >> std::vector<int> muon_isMedium;